Long Island Child Visitation Lawyers

 - The non-custodial parent seeking visitation rights

-- The custodial parent seeking to deny visitation for the wellbeing and protection
+- The custodial parent seeking to deny visitation for the well-being and

 - Grandparents seeking visitation rights to their grandchildren

-of the child.
-The court generally wants both parents to be as involved
+child.
+The Court generally wants both parents to be as involved in the

-in the child's life as possible and will attempt to set a visitation
+child's life as much as possible and will attempt to set a visitation

 schedule that allows that.
 Visitation rights may be denied or drastically